Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 #### Loading Strategy

 As you can see, I reduced the request rounds from 5 to 4 requests compared to the original and I also preloaded everything possible.
-For this reason the _ubuntu_ font (which is used fot the video titles) is already present when the first bunch of videos come in (normally a browser only starts loading a font when it's actually used, but we know that we will use it).
+For this reason the _ubuntu_ font (which is used for the video titles) is already present when the first bunch of videos come in (normally a browser only starts loading a font when it's actually used, but we know that we will use it).
 Also my JS bundle is just 28.7kb.
 This is possible, because [Lit][lit] uses the platform as much as possible and I stripped out as much as I could leaving things like browser support on the line (but I think that even if you'd include reasonable support, the bundle should stay <100kb).

 #### Payload Optimization